gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 ### Running the Workflows

-Run the data migration scripts to transfer product, order, customer, and statud data data.
-Implement schedulers or invoke workflows after data object changes for real-time migration.
+Run the data migration scripts to transfer Product, Order, Customer, and OrderStatus data.
+Implement schedulers or invoke workflows after DataObject changes for real-time migration.
 To prevent data inconsistencies from deleting a product with linked orders:

-1. **Review Deletion**: Delete linked orders before removing a product.
+1. **Order Deletion**: Delete linked orders before removing a product.
 2. **Default Product Assignment**: Assign orders to a default product instead of deletion.
 3. **Custom Solutions**: Flag deleted products, filtering them during queries, or implement cascading deletes.